 The National Highway Traffic Safety Administration (NHTSA) reports drunken driving fatalities typically spike during holidays such as the Fourth of July.
-During the Independence Day holiday in 2012 (the latest year numbers are available), 179 people were killed in motor vehicle crashes, and of these, 78 died in crashes involving at least one driver or motorcycle operator with a blood alcohol content of 0.08 or higher.
-Unfortunately, 2012 wasn’t a fluke; from 2008-2012, among all crash fatalities around the Fourth of July, 40 percent — on average — involved drunken drivers.
+During the Independence Day holiday in 2014 (the latest year numbers are available), 164 people were killed in crashes involving at least one driver or motorcycle operator with a blood alcohol content of 0.08 or higher.

-“We want you to enjoy the Independence Day holiday, but please be smart,” KOHS Director Bill Bell said.
-“If you know you’re going to drink — whether with friends at a bar or attending a party — designate a sober driver ahead of time or call a taxi to make sure you get home safely.”
+“We want you to enjoy the Independence Day holiday, but please be responsible and plan ahead,” says Webb.
+“If you know you’re going to drink alcohol, designate a sober driver or call someone to make sure you get home safely.”

-To prevent tragedies from occurring, KOHS recommends the following steps for a safe and happy Independence Day:
+To prevent tragedies from occurring, KSP recommends the following steps for a safe and happy Independence Day: